cainam/home-cluster-deployment/ansible/README.md

 # etcdctl endpoint status
 # etcdctl endpoint health
 # etcdctl defrag
-# if failure - restore or clean nodes manually and restart one with existing db using --force-new-cluster into manifest (see https://itnext.io/breaking-down-and-fixing-etcd-cluster-d81e35b9260d)
+if failure - restore or clean nodes manually and restart one with existing db using --force-new-cluster into manifest (see https://itnext.io/breaking-down-and-fixing-etcd-cluster-d81e35b9260d)
+failure: "snap: snapshot file doesn't exist", "failed to recover v3 backend from snapshot", "failed to find database snapshot file (snap: snapshot file doesn't exist)": fixed on faulty node by:
+1. stop kubelet
+2. backup
+3. delete member/snap/*snap and member/*/*wal
+4. start kubelet

 kiali:
 prometheus web.external_url got configured, kiali failed to connect to prometheus using no prefix, solved by: